Trending Topics

 There are three commonly recommended methods for fighting chimney fires based on standard fire service practices:

-Firefighters apply water or fire suppressant from the top of the chimney using a chimney nozzle or hose line.
-This method helps cool the flue and extinguish the fire but must be done carefully to avoid steam expansion that could damage the chimney or force heat into the structure.
-Some departments use a chimney chain, dropped from the top of the flue, to dislodge creosote buildup from the flue walls and knock it down into the firebox. - Bottom-up attack
+Firefighters apply water or fire suppressant from the top of the chimney using a chimney nozzle or a hose line.
+This method helps cool the flue and extinguish the fire, but must be done carefully to avoid steam expansion that could damage the chimney or force heat into the structure.
+Some departments use a chimney chain, dropped from the top of the flue, to dislodge creosote buildup from the flue walls and knock it down into the firebox.

 Suppression efforts begin from the fireplace or stove opening using extinguishers, water fog, or chimney fire suppressant products like Chimfex.
 This method is safer in terms of structural preservation but may be less effective for fully involved chimney fires.
-Another method uses a PPV fan and a pre-cut 4x4 plywood panel with handles to control airflow into the firebox.
+Another method uses a positive-pressure ventilation (PPV) fan and a pre-cut 4x4 plywood panel with handles to control airflow into the firebox.
 After confirming the fire is contained to the flue, close all other openings, position the panel, and start the fan.
 Create a small gap, discharge an extinguisher into the opening, and let the fan push the agent up the flue.
-After a minute, close the draft, shut off the fan, and confirm extinguishment with a thermal camera. - Let it burn
+After a minute, close the draft, shut off the fan, and confirm extinguishment with a thermal camera.

 In some cases, firefighters may let the fire burn itself out under controlled conditions while monitoring for extension.
 This approach is only considered when the fire is contained to the chimney, and the structure is not at risk.